faiyazthullask/faiyazthullask/README.md

 ## I'm a Graduate Teaching Assistant, Student and Developer!!
-- ✍ You can find my projects here [portfolio]
+- ✍ You can find my [portfolio] here.
 - 🔭 I’m currently a student at [Portland State University]
 - 👯 I’m actively looking for full time positions.
 - 💬 Ask me about ...
 Anything